tomvictor/Rust/README.md

 ## Introduction

 Rust is a non-garbage collected, compiled systems programming language with strong typing.
 It began as a personal project by a Mozilla research employee in 2006, and later, Mozilla started sponsoring the project in 2009.
 Eventually, Mozilla adopted Rust for Firefox and rewrote the core in Rust in 2017.
 Rust is an advanced language with numerous features that developers appreciate.
 Positioned as a compelling alternative to C/C++, Rust offers robust capabilities for system-level programming.

 ## Why Rust?

 C and C++ have dominated systems programming for decades.
 If we consider the Linux kernel, the Android Open Source Project, and Windows internals, all of them are written in C or C++.
 Rust stands out as the only language currently providing a safer alternative.

 Adoptions:

-* In 2021, it was [announced](https://security.googleblog.com/2021/04/rust-in-android-platform.html) that Rust adoption for Android is underway, with the statement that about 70% of Android’s high-severity security vulnerabilities are related to memory safety.
+- In 2021, it was [announced](https://security.googleblog.com/2021/04/rust-in-android-platform.html) that Rust adoption for Android is underway, with the statement that about 70% of Android’s high-severity security vulnerabilities are related to memory safety.
-* Microsoft is also swiftly [transitioning to Rust](https://youtu.be/8T6ClX-y2AE?t=2610) for Windows core components and business services.
+- Microsoft is also swiftly [transitioning to Rust](https://youtu.be/8T6ClX-y2AE?t=2610) for Windows core components and business services.
   Microsoft announced the plan for the transition and released the [Rust SDK for Windows](https://learn.microsoft.com/en-us/windows/dev-environment/rust/).
   Now, writing Windows applications in Rust is more accessible.
 Microsoft's security team has reported a 5-15% speed improvement in components ported to Rust.
-* In 2023, Linus Torvalds accepted Rust support for the Linux kernel, one of the most sophisticated codebases with millions of lines written entirely in C.
+- In 2023, Linus Torvalds accepted Rust support for the Linux kernel, one of the most sophisticated codebases with millions of lines written entirely in C.
+- In Feb 2024, White House released a report called [BACK TO THE BUILDING BLOCKS](https://www.whitehouse.gov/wp-content/uploads/2024/02/Final-ONCD-Technical-Report.pdf) which urges developers to dump C and C++ and suggest Rust as an alternaltive memory-safe programing language.
+[Read the full article](https://www.infoworld.com/article/3713203/white-house-urges-developers-to-dump-c-and-c.html).

 ## Main Features

-* Safety at compile time
+- Safety at compile time
-* Fearless concurrency
+- Fearless concurrency
-* Speed
+- Speed

 ## Variables in Rust